 Provisional Travel Documents.
 Its capacity to provide services is limited, particularly in areas outside Kinshasa.
 Register

 your presence online with the Canadian Embassy, as well as on

 Commune de Gombe, Kinshasa

-You can also obtain consular assistance from the Australian Embassy in Zimbabwe:
+You can also get consular assistance from the Australian Embassy in Harare, Zimbabwe.

 Australian Embassy, Harare

 Phone: +263 24 2853 235 55, +263 24 2852471-6

 Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you are unable to contact one of these embassies in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.